brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 - Maximum configuration isolation: You can make configuration changes in one cluster without impacting workloads deployed in any other cluster.

+### Availability vs Config Isolation

-The following list ranks control plane deployment examples by availability, configuration isolation:
+The following list ranks control plane deployment examples by availability and configuration isolation:

-- One control plane per region (**lowest availability**, **lowest isolation**)
+- One control plane per region or a single global control plane (**lowest availability**, **lowest isolation**)
 - Multiple control planes per region
-- One control plane per zone
-- Multiple control planes per zone
 - One control plane per cluster (**highest availability**, **highest isolation**)

 ## Mesh models